kcech/sentilo-docs-test/docs/catalog_and_maps.rst

 where the following map, stored on the backend, has been rendered *{“Comarca”:“Alt Empordà”,“Terme municipal”:“COLERA”,“Provincia”:“Girona”}*

-.. _sensorsactuators-1:
+.. _components-sensors-actuators-tab:

 Sensors/actuators tab
 ^^^^^^^^^^^^^^^^^^^^^

-The meaning of this tab is the same as described for the providers but restricted to the current component.
+The meaning of this tab is the same as for the providers, but restricted to the current component.

 Sensors
 ~~~~~~~